Artifacts

 • If both the library and the application haven’t changed, then there’s no need to download any artifacts.

 To optimize performance and reduce unnecessary operations, artifacts are only downloaded on-demand, and only once.
 This approach can result in significant performance gains.
+However, if you really want artifacts to be downloaded, you can still set restore = true on targets.

-Unmanaged Artifacts
+Ephemeral Artifacts

 For example:

-# generate docker artifacts
+# generate terraform artifacts

-target dist {
+target plan {

-depends_on = [ target.build
+depends_on = [ target.^dist

-target.^dist ]
+target.^plan ]

 }